thisisjonchen/StudyTempo/README.md

 second monitor to keep track of time, control music, set timers, and maintain their _study tempo_.

+**Why did I build this?** I had an extra display and wanted to throw a clock display on it.
+I didn't like how current iterations on the internet looked and felt, so I made my own.
+Something simple, minimalistic, yet functional.
+This was initially supposed to be a tool I would use while working on other projects...but this became my main project :)

 ## Tech Stack 🥞
 Front-End 📲
 * JavaScript, ReactJS, HTML, CSS